ghostdogpr/purelogic/docs/capture-checking.md

 # Capture checking

 PureLogic supports Scala's experimental capture checking.
 When you enable it in your application, the compiler checks that a capability cannot escape the scope that provides it.
-For example, code cannot return a closure that keeps modifying a `State` after `State.apply` or `Logic.run` has finished.
+A returned closure can retain a capability directly, while a lazy computation can retain one indirectly.
+The compiler rejects either form when it outlives the computation that provides the capability.

 PureLogic itself is compiled with capture checking enabled.
 You can use the library without enabling it in your application; the additional compiler checks are optional.